-Of clients recently surveyed, 83% report that they are eating more fruits and vegetables since joining the Produce Mobile Program; 74% report that their children are eating more fruits and vegetables; and 77% have more money spend on other basic needs.
-87% of those asked say that the fresh produce they receive from Second Harvest helps them manage their health issues and improve their overall diet.
+Of clients surveyed in 2012, 99% report that they are eating more fruits and vegetables as a result of the Produce Mobile Program and 94% have more money spend on other basic needs.
+99% said it helps reduce the stress of providing food for their family and 89% said the food from Second Harvest helps them better manage their health.

 For More Information

 If you'd like to find a Produce Mobile distribution near you, please call our Food Connection line at 1-800-984-3663 or view our flyers for Santa Clara County or San Mateo County.